scottcolfer/scottcolfer.github.io/_posts/2017-08-13-discovery-retro-questions.md

 ## What did we ask in our retrospective of discoveries in government?

 Rob Banathy, Helen Mott, Rob Stirling, Iain Gordon and me developed these questions, that worked pretty well following a couple of tweaks and additions.
-Hopefully these questions are useful if you want to carry out your own retrospective - if we all use similar questions then it will helpful to compare findings.
+Hopefully these questions are useful if you want to carry out your own retrospective - if we all use similar questions then it will help to compare findings.

 1.What was your discovery?